binpash/pash/scripts/docker/README.md

 pash -w=2 hello.sh
 ```

-_This will not work if the scipts depend on environment variables on the environment hosting the Docker container._
+_This will not work if the scripts depend on environment variables on the environment hosting the Docker container._

 ### Preparing Docker Images